Material-Blazor/Material.Blazor/BlazorMdc/Components/Autocomplete/MTAutoComplete.razor.md

 ### Summary

-A [Material Text Field](https://material.io/develop/web/components/input-controls/text-field/) that drops a [menu](https://material.io/develop/web/components/menus/) for auto completion.
+An [MTTextField](xref:C.MTTextField) that drops a [menu](xref:C.MTMenu) for auto completion.
 Has parameters to allow blank results and for whitespace to be ignored in searches.
 Might consider forking and adapting [Blazored.Typeahead](https://github.com/Blazored/Typeahead) with MT styling.
+Applies [density subsystem](xref:A.Density) - note that filled text fields with denisty of -2 or less ignore labels by design within Material Theme.

 &nbsp;